ABC ONE HOUR CLEANERS

 What Activities are Currently being Conducted at the Site?

-The selected soil cleanup method is currently being designed and is anticipated to be constructed in the winter of 2020.
+The selected soil cleanup method is currently being designed and is anticipated to be constructed in once funding is available.
 EPA is anticipating to conduct a Vapor Intrusion Study in neighboring buildings that are located above or near source material to ensure public health is protected.

 ANTICIPATED DESIGN AND CONSTRUCTION ACTIVITIES FOR THE SOIL CLEANUP METHOD